Let's Be Honest, Straight Guys: We All Like Butt Stuff

 VICE: Yo, do you like getting your butt fingered?

-Straight Man Three: I’m flattered you thought of me, but I’ve no experience in this area, I’m sad to say.
+Straight Man Three: I’m flattered you thought of me, but I have no experience in this area, I’m sad to say.
 Sorry to disappoint.

 Why’s that?